Using the Library

 Equipment Lending

-The UCLA Library lends laptops and other technology equipment to the UCLA community.
+The UCLA Library lends a variety of technology equipment to support learning and research.

 • help